Furstenberg--S\'{a}rk\"{o}zy theorem and partition regularity of polynomial equations over finite fields: Introduction

-\begin{rem} In the case $P(x) = x^d$, Corollary \ref{cor: polynomial Schur} corresponds to the Fermat equation $x^d + y^d = z^d$.
-Schur proved the existence of solutions to the Fermat equation in all prime fields of sufficiently high characteristic using his eponymous partition regularity theorem in \cite{schur}.
-(This was in fact the original motivation for Schur's theorem.)
+\begin{remark} In the case $P(x) = x^d$, Corollary \ref{cor: polynomial Schur} corresponds to the Fermat equation $x^d + y^d = z^d$.
+The easier problem (in comparison to partition regularity) of proving existence of solutions to the Fermat equation over finite fields has a long history and inspired many substantial developments in number theory.
+One fruitful point of view is to see the equation $x^d + y^d = z^d$ as an instance of a \emph{diagonal equation}, a family of polynomial equations dealt with systematically by Weil and for which very precise estimates on the number of solutions over finite fields can be obtained using exponential sums; see \cite{weil}.
+Earlier contributions to the problem of finding solutions to the Fermat equation over finite fields include those of Dickson, who dealt with special cases over prime fields using exponential sums in \cite{dickson1, dickson2}, and Schur, who proved existence of solutions (though without strong estimates on the number of solutions) over large prime fields using his eponymous partition regularity theorem in \cite{schur}.

 The much stronger property of partition regularity of the Fermat equation was established previously in the context of prime fields in \cite[Theorem 4]{cgs} and generalized to a family of related polynomial equations in \cite{lindqvist}.
 We complete the picture here by extending the partition regularity property to arbitrary finite fields of sufficiently large order (with no assumption on the characteristic).

-Related density results for Pythagorean pairs and triples in finite fields were obtained in \cite[Section 6]{dlms}, where they also show that a density version (``density regularity'') of Corollary \ref{cor: polynomial Schur} fails already for the Pythagorean equation $x^2 + y^2 = z^2$. \end{rem}
+Related density results for Pythagorean pairs and triples in finite fields were obtained in \cite[Section 6]{dlms}, where the authors also show that a density version (``density regularity'') of Corollary \ref{cor: polynomial Schur} fails already for the Pythagorean equation $x^2 + y^2 = z^2$. \end{remark}

-The paper is organized as follows.
-In Section \ref{sec: asymptotic TE}, we prove Theorem \ref{thm: asymptotic TE}, showing that $\lpf(Q)$ appropriately captures the phenomenon of asymptotic total ergodicity.
-Section \ref{sec: projection} is dedicated to the proof of Theorem \ref{thm: asymptotic Weyl}.
-The final three sections concern applications of Theorem \ref{thm: asymptotic Weyl}: Section \ref{sec: power saving} deals with power saving bounds in the Furstenberg--S\'{a}rk\"{o}zy theorem for intersective polynomials in the presence of asymptotic total ergodicity (Corollary \ref{cor: intersective Sarkozy}); Section \ref{sec: equivalences} with further enhancements of the Furstenberg--S\'{a}rk\"{o}zy theorem for polynomials with good equidistributional behavior (Theorems \ref{thm: equivalences} and \ref{thm: equivalences restricted coefficients}); and Section \ref{sec: partition regularity} with partition regularity of polynomial equations over finite fields.
-The relevant tools are introduced in the corresponding sections as needed.